HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

   digitalAssetManagement:
     aclTraversal: false
 ```

+To enable, set `aclTraversal` to `true`.
 With ACL Traversal enabled, users can traverse across all the root collections and nested collections even if they do not have the required permission for the collections.
 However, they cannot view the media items under these collections.
-By default, ACL traversal is disabled.

 ![DAM Collection without permission with ACL traversal enabled￼￼](../../../../images/dam_nested_collection_visible_acl_traversal_enabled.png)